boshi116/oh-my-openwrt/README.md

 $ git checkout -b devices origin/devices
 ```

-Use Image Builder to gen your image.
+Use Image Builder to gen your image or just install it on your devices.

 ## Thanks